Louis A. Johnson: House investigation

 Finally, the committee condemned the dismissal of Admiral Louis E. Denfeld, the Chief of Naval Operations, who accepted cancellation of the supercarrier but testified critically on defense planning and administration of unification.
 Secretary of the Navy Francis P. Matthews fired Denfeld on October 27, 1949, explaining that he and Denfeld disagreed widely on strategic policy and unification.
 The House Armed Services Committee concluded that Denfeld's removal by Matthews was a reprisal because of Denfield's testimony and a challenge to effective representative government.
 Matthews's perceived vindictiveness towards much of the Navy's uniformed senior leadership during his tenure led to a perception by both the public and the Congress of the Navy's civilian leadership woes, a perception that also did not go totally unnoticed by the news media of the period.
 As The Washington Daily News reported at the time, "Secretary of the Navy Matthews does not have the confidence of the Navy and can not win it....
 Moreover, Mr. Matthews has forfeited the confidence of Congress by firing Admiral Denfeld."

-Matthews resigned as Secretary of the Navy in July 1951 to become Ambassador to Ireland.
+Less than two years after the congressional hearings, and under pressure from the Truman administration to resign as SECNAV due to a radically changed national defense and budgetary environment in view of the onset of the Korean War, Matthews resigned as Secretary of the Navy in July 1951 to become Ambassador to Ireland.

 Although Johnson emerged from the Revolt of the Admirals with his reputation intact, the controversy weakened his position with the services and probably with the President.
 Notwithstanding Johnson's emphasis on unification, it was debatable how far it had really progressed, given the bitter recriminations exchanged by the Air Force and the Navy during the controversy, which went far beyond the initial question of the supercarrier to more fundamental issues of strategic doctrine, service roles and missions, and the authority of the secretary of defense.
 Moreover, Johnson's ill-conceived budget cutbacks on force readiness would soon bear bitter fruit with the coming of the Korean War.
 Most historians attribute Johnson's efforts to significantly reduce, if not eliminate, US naval aviation in both the Navy and Marine Corps as one of the important factors in bringing about the invasion of South Korea, supported by both China and the Soviet Union.
 After the initial onslaught on to the Korean peninsula by North Korean forces, no air bases on the Korean peninsula were available for the USAF to fight back from.
 As a result, all air support during those disastrous months came from USS Valley Forge, the only aircraft carrier left in the Western Pacific when South Korea was invaded.
 Valley Forge was soon joined by the other two aircraft carriers remaining in the Pacific.